tHeBeStXu/poseLibrary/README.md

 if Dir not in sys.path:
 				sys.path.append(r'X:\WHERE\YOU\PUT\THE\FILE')

-import CustomProceduralRigTool
+import PoseLibrary
-from CustomProceduralRigTool import Main_UI as Main_UI
+from PoseLibrary.UI import UI
-reload(Main_UI)
+reload(UI)

-UI = Main_UI.RiggingMainUI(dock=1)
+ui = UI.MainUI()

 # How to use:
-I will record a video for using this script.
-To be continued...
+You can go to Subin Gopi's web: https://vimeo.com/user55256190 for further exploring.

 # Bugs:
 If you find any type of bugs, please e-mail me at: razer_mamba@qq.com.